ssakhash/Vision-Transformer-using-PyTorch/README.md

 # Vision-Transformer-from-Scratch

-This repository contains a simple implementation of a Vision Transformer (ViT), a type of model that applies the transformer architecture (primarily used for natural language processing) to computer vision tasks.
-Here, we use the CIFAR-100 dataset for the demonstration.
+This repository contains an updated implementation of a Vision Transformer (ViT), a model that applies the transformer architecture (which was originally designed for natural language processing) to computer vision tasks.
+We demonstrate the use of the model with the CIFAR-100 dataset.

 ## Overview